andyfitzsuse/andyfitz.github.io/posts/ai-templating.md

 ## Constraints-based templating
 Constraints answer the question:
->  “what must stay the same so that everything else can change?”
+>  what must stay the same so that everything else can change?

 Typically this templating happens when a person crafts a design.
 They lock down things and permit changes with safe limits.
 For example, take my design, and let only this area be editable: no font changes, these word limits, select from my choices of photography, with the layout only adapting slightly.
 It’s a great way to extend the reach of predetermined content but also guarantees homogenous, unengaging outcomes en masse.